rsnemmen/mariolatex/README.md

 Super Mario LaTeX
 ===================

-Have you ever wanted to mark the point where you stopped writing a LaTeX document — to easily find it for resuming latex — with the help of Mario (`\mario`) or Bowser (`\bowser`)?
+Have you ever wanted to mark the point where you stopped writing a LaTeX document -- to easily find it for resuming later -- with the help of Mario (`\mario`) or Bowser (`\bowser`)?
 Here is how.

 <img src="Screenshot 2016-11-04 19.28.25.png" width="300px" />